WeTransfer/strict_request_uri/README.md

       [400, {'Content-Type' => 'text/plain'}, ['This is a no go mate']] end

+Note that `PATH_INFO` and `QUERY_STRING` variables in Rack env are going to be replaced with something harmless (because they get used to render self-URLs and so on).

 You can also use it in your Rails middleware stack, and render a controller in return

     Rails.application.config.middleware.insert_after 'Warden::Manager', StrictRequestUri do | env |